kxynos/embedded_hacking/hardsploit/README.md

 #### Executing Export SPI module (ruby) with variable PIN mode

-I programmed this PIN mode to allow you to reuse the cables from *Tigard* set.
+I programmed this PIN mode ([export_spi_pins.rb](export_spi_pins.rb)).
+This pin configuration enables you to reuse the cables from the *Tigard* set.
 This is an easy way to unplug the cable when needed and reuse the connections with a Salaea, Tigard etc.

 ```bash
 $ ruby export_spi_pins.rb --help